Mintplex-Labs/anything-llm/extension/README.md

 ## Features

-- 🔗 Connect to your AnythingLLM instance with a simple connection string/automatic browser extension registration
+- 🔗 Connect to your AnythingLLM instance with a simple connection string or automatic browser extension registration
 - 📑 Save selected text to AnythingLLM directly from any webpage
 - 📄 Upload entire web pages to AnythingLLM for processing
 - 🗂️ Embed content into specific workspaces